Family Planning & Reproductive Health

 The Turimiquire Foundation, through our sister organization Fundación ServYr in Venezuela, has helped to re-animate family planning services in the state of Sucre.
 We have supported and expanded family planning in two public hospitals, several private clinics, urban “ambulatorios” (free walk-in public health facilities), and in selected rural ambulatorios in three counties.
 We offer reproductive health education, contraceptives, medical procedures, logistic, and administrative support for family planning services and reproductive health workshops.
 All services are implemented by Venezuelan health care professionals in strict accordance with Venezuelan public health policies.

 From 1997 through 2018, we have delivered 117,740+ Couple Years of Protection (CYPs), the metric by which USAID measures family planning achievement, directly serving more than 50,000 rural women and their families, an estimated (at least) 200,000 beneficiaries.
+We have also offered more than 3000 Responsible Sexuality and Reproductive Health Workshops to more than 55,000 student and adult participants.

 Our impact has been substantive and life-changing.